Cyakuz/pejmurde/README.md

 This app is created for educational purposes.
 It does not contain any advertisements or have any commercial intentions.
 The design and code are open for use.
 I would appreciate your assistance in improving the responsive design and Zoom In features.

 ## License
-This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file for more details.
+Pejmurde is open source and released under the MIT License.
+Feel free to modify and distribute the application as per the terms of the license.

 ## Contact
 For any inquiries, please contact cyakuz@gmail.com.